Skip to main content

 Total annual savings: £3,976

-And that's before you account for reduced vehicle wear, fewer drivers quitting, or fewer refunds from late deliveries.
-The real figure is higher.
+That's the conservative figure.
+It doesn't account for reduced van wear, fewer drivers quitting on you, or fewer refunds from late deliveries.
+The real number is higher.

 Making the Transition

 Switching over is easier than most people expect.
-Genuinely.
+Genuinely — it's not the upheaval you might be imagining.

 Week 1: Learn the System

-Run your deliveries through the software but keep using your manual routes as the actual plan.
-Compare them side by side.
-Most shops spot the improvement straight away -- and that builds confidence fast.
+Run your deliveries through the software, but stick with your normal manual routes as the actual plan.
+Just compare them side by side.
+Most shops spot the difference straight away, and seeing it with your own eyes builds confidence quickly.

 Week 2: Parallel Run

-Start following the automated routes, but have your experienced planner review them first.
-Notice where the software nails it and where human judgement adds something.
+Start following the automated routes for real, but have your experienced planner review them first.
+Notice where the software nails it — and where a bit of human judgement adds something.
 Tweak as you go.

 Week 3 Onwards: Trust the System

 By now the pattern is obvious.
-Software handles the heavy lifting.
-Your role shifts to reviewing the odd exception or edge case, rather than building every route from scratch each morning.
+Software does the heavy lifting.
+Your job shifts to reviewing the odd exception rather than building every route from scratch each morning.
+It's a completely different way of working.

 Common Concerns

-"My drivers know the area better than software."
+"My drivers know the area better than any software."

 They probably do.
-They know which roads have nightmare parking and which care home has that awkward back entrance.
-That local knowledge genuinely matters.
-But it doesn't help anyone optimise 30 stops against live traffic data and delivery windows all at once.
-So use both -- let the software figure out the sequence, and let drivers apply their street smarts on the ground.
+They know which roads are murder for parking and which care home has that awkward side entrance you'd never find on a map.
+That knowledge genuinely matters.
+But it doesn't help anyone sequence 30 stops against live traffic and delivery windows simultaneously.
+So use both — let the software figure out the order, let drivers apply their street knowledge on the ground.

 "What if the software gets it wrong?"

-It will, sometimes.
-Nothing is perfect.
-But it gets things right far more consistently than manual planning does, and you can always override individual decisions when something looks off.
+It will.
+Sometimes.
+Nothing's perfect.
+But it gets things right far more consistently than manual planning, and you can always override individual decisions when something looks off.
+That option never goes away.

 "My team will resist the change."

 Drivers tend to come around fast.
-Less driving, less stress, finishing earlier -- it's hard to argue with.
-The real pushback usually comes from whoever currently owns the planning process.
-But frankly, that person's skills are better used elsewhere in the business.
+Less driving, less stress, finishing earlier — hard to argue with any of that, really.
+The pushback usually comes from whoever currently owns the planning process.
+Understandable.
+But honestly, that person's skills are better deployed elsewhere in the business.

-Every morning spent shuffling delivery tickets is a morning not spent growing the business.
-Every wasted mile is money going nowhere.
+Every morning spent shuffling delivery tickets by hand is a morning not spent growing your business.
+Every wasted mile is money going nowhere useful.

-The question isn't whether automated routing makes sense for your shop.
-It's why you haven't done it yet.
+The question isn't really whether automated routing makes sense for your shop.
+It's what's been stopping you.

 Ready to ditch the manual route planning?
 Book a demo and see how Digital Florists Deliveries includes smart routing that cuts costs without cutting corners.